 - Respectful of world cultures and values

 * TOEFL is not required but recommended for admission.
 As a guideline, students applying to grade 9 should be at a minimum score of 65 and students applying to grades 10-11 should be at a minimum score of 80-85.

 ISEE is required for students currently living in the United States and attending a U.S. school.
 Students currently residing in another country or applying to grade 10 or higher do NOT need to take the ISEE.

 - Students currently living in the U.S. must progress to the next year of school.
 For example, students studying in grade 9 while living in the U.S. must apply for grade 10 the following year.

-- Students currently living in a country outside of the U.S. MAY choose to repeat a school grade to allow for adjustment in English immersion and western education.
-Example, student currently living in China and enrolled in grade 9 MAY choose to apply for grade 9 or 10.
+- Students currently living in a country outside of the U.S. may choose to repeat a school grade to allow for adjustment in English immersion and western education.
+For example, students currently living in China and enrolled in grade 9 may choose to apply for grade 9 or 10.

-Tuition and fees for the 2016-2017 academic year will be determined by the Board of Trustees in late December and posted in January of 2016.
+Tuition and fees for the 2016-2017 academic year will be determined by the Board of Trustees and posted in January of 2016.